-Travel Membership travel will be reimbursed with transportation pooled funds.
+Travel: Membership travel will be reimbursed with transportation pooled funds.
 Travel reimbursement rules and rates are dictated by WSDOT travel rules and regulations which are consistent with GSA travel per diem rates.
 Travel may only be reimbursed if prior travel authorization is obtained by WSDOT.

-The TPF funding will provide for up to two members from each state to have meeting travel reimbursed.
+Responsibilities or functions not otherwise described: The lead state is responsible for taking decisions and addressing questions that may arise and are not otherwise described in the charter, but may at their discretion seek advice on such decisions from the Committee in formal or informal communications

+.